-Arty Finkelberg for nearly 40 years has developed and implemented investment strategies for a diverse array of clients in 30 states.
+Arty Finkelberg for 36 years has developed and implemented investment strategies for a diverse array of clients in more than 20 states.
 His hands-on, passionate portfolio management is based on fully understanding the client’s risk tolerance and building a long-term relationship.

 Finkelberg is Managing Director of Investments at the Raymond James & Associates office in Ridgeland – and his reputation is known nationally.
-At Raymond James, he oversees Finkelberg Investments, a four-member team devoted to client service.
-His investment management and retirement planning skills led to him being named:
+At Raymond James, he oversees Finkelberg Investments, a five-member team devoted to client service.
+His portfolio and investment management led to him being named:

 - Forbes Top Wealth Advisors in Mississippi in 2018, 2019, and 2020.